DatabaseTirzepatide

 Tirzepatide's safety profile is extensively characterized across the SURPASS (T2D) and SURMOUNT (obesity) Phase 3 programs, with the SURPASS-CVOT trial adding 13,299 patient-years of safety data across 4.5 years.

-SURMOUNT-1 3-year safety (176 weeks): Tirzepatide was well-tolerated over 3 years with no new safety signals identified beyond the known GI profile.
-Serious adverse events were numerically fewer in tirzepatide groups vs placebo in SURMOUNT-1.
-The 3-year data provides the longest continuous tirzepatide safety assessment available.
+SURMOUNT-1 3-year safety (176 weeks): well-tolerated over 3 years with no new safety signals identified beyond the known GI profile.
+Serious adverse events were numerically fewer in tirzepatide groups vs placebo.

 BOTTOM LINE ASSESSMENT